cchorn/Docker_SPARC/README.md

 By producing a Docker image, subsequent users can run the original versions of the software used for data analysis.

 # How to get started with Docker:
-Docker can run on on Windows, OSX, and Linux.
-Installation of Docker on Windows and OSX comes with a lightweight Linux virtual environment.
+Docker can run on on Windows, macOS, and Linux.
+Installation of Docker on Windows and macOS comes with a lightweight Linux virtual environment.
 To get started, follow these steps:
 ### 1. Install Docker ...
-for [Windows](https://docs.docker.com/docker-for-windows/install/), [OSX](https://docs.docker.com/docker-for-mac/install/), or some flavor of Linux, [Ubuntu](https://docs.docker.com/engine/installation/linux/docker-ce/ubuntu/), [Debian](https://docs.docker.com/engine/installation/linux/docker-ce/debian/), [CentOS](https://docs.docker.com/engine/installation/linux/docker-ce/centos/), and [Fedora](https://docs.docker.com/engine/installation/linux/docker-ce/fedora/).
+for [Windows](https://docs.docker.com/docker-for-windows/install/), [macOS](https://docs.docker.com/docker-for-mac/install/), or some flavor of Linux, [Ubuntu](https://docs.docker.com/engine/installation/linux/docker-ce/ubuntu/), [Debian](https://docs.docker.com/engine/installation/linux/docker-ce/debian/), [CentOS](https://docs.docker.com/engine/installation/linux/docker-ce/centos/), and [Fedora](https://docs.docker.com/engine/installation/linux/docker-ce/fedora/).
 You only need the free community edition of Docker.
 ### 2. Get a free Docker ID ...
 by going to [Docker cloud](https://cloud.docker.com/).
 This will allow sign-in to the cloud service to download and search for Docker images.